cuvam/readsboparse/README.md

 ```
 Then `sudo systemctl restart readsb`.

 Important note: globe_history will get very large over time, as it tracks all aircraft while the option is enabled.
 Manage your storage accordingly.
-Scripts like `furthest.py` in the examples will also take a while, because they have to open and read thousands of files (this scales linearly and is the biggest bottleneck).
+Scripts like `furthest.py`, which iterate through all the data in each trace file, will take a while, because they have to open and read the entirety of thousands of files (this scales linearly and is the biggest bottleneck).
 My slightly outdated gaming laptop took ~20 seconds for ~a week of files.

 This is an independent hobby project.
 Not affiliated with or endorsed by readsb or its creators.